ni/systemlink-operations-handbook/handbook/ldap/ldap.md

 ### LDAP Group Mapping

 The LDAP Group mapping looks for the values in the LDAP `memberOf` attribute.
 This attribute's value is an array of group DNs.
-The value provided to SystemLink must exactly match the value specified in the role mappings.
+The value provided to SystemLink must exactly match one value available in the `memberOf` attribute array.

 ### LDAP User Mapping